Will You Remember This Article Tomorrow?

 Save 50 Percent and Get a FREE Special Report!

 That's right.
-You'll receive both the digital and print editions of The 2014 Johns Hopkins Memory White Paper, PLUS this digital Special Report, all for only $19.95.
+You'll receive both the digital and print editions of The 2015 Johns Hopkins Memory White Paper, PLUS this digital Special Report, all for only $19.95.
 That's a savings of 50 percent off the regular $39.95 cover price.
-Order now and download the digital edition right away AND we'll mail you the print version of the White Paper.
+Order now and download the digital edition right away AND we'll mail you the print version of the White Paper when it is available in January 2015.
 This way you'll have access to the digital edition immediately and a printed edition to refer to whenever necessary.

 But don't delay.
 Alzheimer's, dementia and other brain conditions affecting memory and thinking only get worse as time passes.
 The sooner you act, the better your chances of maintaining your peak mental acuity.